SakshiMakwane/missingskill-learning/README.md

 Their are **_three_** variables in JavaScript.

 1.**Var**
-This variable is declare in ES5 script.It has functional scope.You can re-declare var many times.You can update variable.
+This variable is declared in the ES5 script.
+It has functional scope.
+You can re-declare var many times.
+You can update the variable.

 **_Syntax: var VariableName = Value;_**